EA release

 Key benefits

-Copilot Translate offers a comprehensive solution that delivers significant advantages across your entire operation, benefiting your brand, agents, and consumers.
+Copilot Translate offers a comprehensive solution that delivers significant advantages across your entire operation, benefiting your consumers, brand, and agents.

 Consumer benefits